 Eaten raw, sautéed, grilled, simmered and even pickled, onions and their many selections seem to have made a permanent place in the pantries of most kitchens worldwide.

-One can easily take for granted this household culinary staple, but onions and their distinctly sharp pungent features have been valued for their unique flavor as well as potent medicinal properties since prehistoric times.
+One can easily take for granted this household culinary staple, but onions and their distinctly sharp pungent features have been valued for their unique spiciness as well as potent medicinal properties since prehistoric times.

 One of the believed foraged species utilized by our paleo hunter and gatherer ancestors, the wild onion was likewise one of the first domesticated foods of early agriculture.

 Because of their less perishable nature and longer shelf-life, they were a popular vegetable when food preservation methods were less developed.